-Financial hardship due to the COVID-19 pandemic has forced a majority of people to dig into their retirement savings.
+Financial hardship due to the COVID-19 pandemic has forced 1 in 3 Americans to dig into their retirement savings.

 Nearly 33% of Americans have withdrawn or borrowed money from an IRA or 401k during the pandemic, and almost two-thirds used those retirement savings to cover basic living expenses.
 That’s from a new poll* released today by Personal Capital, an Empower Company, and Kiplinger’s Personal Finance magazine.